 Applicants will be required to pay a specialist registration fee to the GMC.

 Trainees must apply for their specialist registration within 12 months from their training completion date or otherwise they may have to submit a full CESR application to the GMC.

-After a trainee is awarded an ARCP outcome 6, Professor Geeta Menon, the Postgraduate Dean and Responsible Officer for the Pharmaceutical Medicine Deanery, will normally submit a revalidation recommendation to the GMC.
+After a trainee is issued an ARCP outcome 6, Professor Geeta Menon, the postgraduate dean and responsible officer for the Pharmaceutical Medicine Deanery, will normally submit a revalidation recommendation to the GMC.